-FAA Order 1370.121, FAA Information Security and Privacy Program, implements the various privacy requirements of the Privacy Act of 1974 (the Privacy Act), the E-Government Act of 2002 (Public Law 107-347), the FISMA, DOT privacy regulations including DOT Privacy Risk Management Policy Order 1351.18, Office of Management and Budget (OMB) mandates, and other applicable DOT and FAA information and information technology management procedures and guidance.
-In addition to these practices, additional policies and procedures will be consistently applied, especially as they relate to access, protection, retention, and destruction of PII.
-Federal and contract employees are given clear guidance in their duties as they relate to collecting, using, processing privacy data.
-Guidance is provided in the form of mandatory annual security and privacy awareness training, as well as FAA Order 1370.121.
-The FAA will conduct periodic privacy compliance reviews of ATLAS Aviation relative to the requirements of OMB Circular A-130.
+FAA Order 1370.121B, FAA Information Security and Privacy Program & Policy, implements the various privacy requirements of the Privacy Act of 1974 (the Privacy Act), the E-Government Act of 2002 (Public Law 107-347), DOT privacy regulations, Office of Management and Budget (OMB) mandates, and other applicable DOT and FAA information and information technology management procedures and guidance.
+In addition to these practices, the FAA will implement additional policies and procedures as they relate to the access, protection, retention, and destruction of PII.
+Federal employees and contractors who work with the ATLAS Aviation receive clear guidance about their duties as related to collecting, using, and processing privacy data.
+Mandatory annual security and privacy training awareness training, as well as FAA Order 1370.121B, provide additional guidance.
+The FAA will conduct periodic privacy compliance reviews of all information systems as related to the requirements of OMB Circular A-130, Managing Information as a Strategic Resource.